Mother stabbed four-year-old son to death hours after school pick-up, court told

 The pair contacted the police with Mr Dooly reporting he had just been told by the mother of his child that his son is dead, jurors were told.

+The court also heard that Macharia at 10.49pm texted “Kobi is dead” to a WhatsApp group chat recently created by a woman called Reena Life.

-Body-worn footage showed officers repeatedly banging on the door, ringing the bell, and shouting without receiving a response before they broke the door in.
+Police attended the property at 10.59pm and body-worn footage showed officers repeatedly banging on the door, ringing the bell, and shouting without receiving a response.

+Macharia and Ms Life were on a WhatsApp call as police hit the door outside, jurors were told.

+During the call, Ms Life heard the buzzer go and the two women talked about police arriving, Mr Chawla said.

 Jurors were shown footage of Macharia in blood-stained clothes sitting on the living room floor in front of the sofa.

-As officers arrived, she moved to a kneeling position and during her arrest, a knife could be seen behind her.
+As officers entered, she moved to a kneeling position and during her arrest, a knife could be seen behind her.

 Police were heard asking “who did this?” and Mr Chawla said “she raises her hand to her chest, acknowledging it was her”.